nexus-devs/NexusHub/core/README.md

 <br>

 #### Authorization
-You can also choose which minimum access scopes to grant access too, e.g. `scope: "elevated-read-write"`.
-The API node will automatically include any higher scopes in the hierarchy.
+You can also choose which minimum scopes to grant access to, e.g. `scope: "elevated-read-write"`.
+The API node will automatically include any higher scopes in the permission hierarchy.